 We made an orange pumpkin, a purple monster, and a green Frankenstein’s monster!

 Side Note: this craft is also great for sensory play.
-I let Harper fingerpaint a little and just smush the foam brush in her hands.
-For a baby who is very sensitive about her hands getting dirty, despite her expression in this picture, she sure had a great time with the paint!
+I let my toddler fingerpaint a little and just smush the foam brush in her hands.
+For a girl who is very sensitive about her hands getting dirty, despite her expression in this picture, she sure had a great time with the paint!

-Also, be sure to follow my Fall Crafts & Decor Pinterest Board!
+Be sure to follow my Fall Crafts, Fun & Decor Pinterest Board!